garimasharma4/AzureML-Project2/starter_files/README.md

 ### Step 7.
 Create and publish a pipeline

+Please refer to the link to the jupyter notebook (https://github.com/garimasharma4/AzureML-Project2/blob/master/my-files/aml-pipelines-with-automated-machine-learning-step.ipynb) for exact details.
+Below are various screenshots requested as part of the project submission.

 Create and run a pipeline for the deployed VotingEnsemble model.
 ![alt text](https://github.com/garimasharma4/AzureML-Project2/blob/master/starter_files/screenshots/22%20-%20Pipeline%20is%20running.JPG?raw=false)